dx9824/XuDong.github.io/_pages/about.md

+-	**Dong, X.**, Fang, Y., Li, W., Sun，M., He, X.(2025).
+Engagement for morality?
+Leveraging the role of moral foundations in government-public disaster communication on Weibo in China, paper presented at the 2025 ICA.
 -	**Dong, X.**, Huang, M.，Gong, H. (2024).
 “I” Speak Out, “We” Speak Louder?
 The Moderating Role of Self-Construal in the Impact of Opinion Congruence with SNS Friends and Experts on Expression Intentions, paper presented at the 2024 AEJMC.
 -	Gong, H., **Dong, X.**, Huang, M. H. (2024).
 Silence Across the Ocean？ A Comparative Look at the Effects of the Spiral of Silence in China and the U.S Regarding Fukushima Wastewater Release Discourse, paper presented at the 74th ICA.
 -	**Dong, X.**, Sun, M. (2024).
 Saving other-face, hindering correction pace：the influence of self-construal and face concern on misinformation correction intentions, paper presented at 2024 ICA Preconference.